 I’m probably sounding like a broken record here, but again, the point of the government and new Constitution was to provide, preserve, promote and protect liberty—-for the generation at the time and all generations to follow.
 And remember, law equals liberty.
 Madison knew this and felt that the federal government needed to be strong enough to enforce the laws, but created a Constitution to delegate and confine those powers.

 Thomas Jefferson said, “Congress has not unlimited powers to provide for the general welfare, but only those specifically enumerated”.
 Congress is tasked with making laws to carry out the powers they were Constitutionally given.
 Those laws better be for the promotion of the general welfare.
 However, the “general welfare” phrase does not imply that Congress can make any law they want as long as it’s somehow deemed, by Congress, to promote the general welfare.
 No, it means anything but that.

 The preamble is a lovely, simple paragraph that defines the reason for the Constitution and the new government that Constitution confines.
 Hence, the preamble says… “in order to … [we] do ordain and establish this Constitution for the United States of America”.
 In order to carry out all of the foregoing goals, the people of the U.S. created the Constitution.
 That is all.
 Nothing more, nothing less.

-Politicians love to take the Constitution out of context to expand their power, even if it means taking the introductory paragraph of the Constitution and redefining as if it is part of the Constitution’s enumerated powers.
+Politicians love to take the Constitution out of context to expand their power, even if it means taking the introductory paragraph of the Constitution and redefining it as if it’s part of the Constitution’s enumerated powers.
 It is our job as citizens to know and understand the point of each aspect of the Constitution so that we can call out those in power who want to abuse the Constitution.
 We can also help enlighten those around us who have bought into the propaganda their politicians are feeding them—propaganda like the out-of-context use of the “general welfare” phrase.
-I hope this little write up helps you all do just that!

 The Liberty Belle